top of page

 Humanitarian and compassionate (H&C) application

-The humanitarian and compassionate application, or H&C application, is an application to permanent residence in Canada based on humanitarian grounds.
+The humanitarian and compassionate application, or H&C application, is an application for permanent residence in Canada based on humanitarian grounds.

 It is NOT a regular permanent immigration program because the application is: